nsg-ethz/mini_internet_project/platform/README.md

 ## Prerequisites

-The following installation guide works for Ubuntu 18.
+The following installation guide works for Ubuntu 18 and the Linux 4.15.0 kernel.

 #### Install the Docker Engine
 ```